Home Insurance Claim Lawsuits: Were You Underpaid?

 How Could I Be Missing Out on Money?

-Assume that a storm hits your home and damages your living room windows.
+Assume that a storm hits your home and damages your roof.
 Your insurance company sends out an inspector who determines that the damage is indeed covered under your contract.

-The adjuster may then provide you with an estimate of loss that determines how much it will cost to remove and replace your windows.
-In that estimate, the company will typically deduct a certain amount for “depreciation of materials” because, as your windows age, they become less valuable.
+The adjuster may then provide you with an estimate of loss that determines how much it will cost to remove and replace your roof with new materials.
+From that estimate, your insurance company will typically deduct a certain amount for “depreciation of materials” because, as your roof aged, it became less valuable.

 In an effort to save money, however, some insurance companies may also be depreciating labor costs even though the cost of labor does not depreciate over time.